x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ---
+localization_priority: Normal
-title: "Using hybrid Modern Authentication with Outlook for iOS and Android" ms.author: dmaguire
+description: Exchange 2016 and Exchange 2019 administrators can learn how to deploy hybrid Modern Authentication and Enterprise Mobility + Security features to enable support for Outlook for iOS and Android. ms.topic: article
 author: msdmaguire
-ms.reviewer: smithre4
+ms.author: dmaguire
+ms.assetid: 0e701643-1f18-4cc3-8595-4fd4b15caf6c
+ms.date:
+title: Using hybrid Modern Authentication with Outlook for iOS and Android ms.collection: exchange-server ms.reviewer: smithre4 ms.audience: ITPro ms.prod: exchange-server-it-pro
 manager: serdars
-ms.date:
-ms.audience: ITPro
-ms.topic: article
-ms.prod: exchange-server-it-pro
-localization_priority: Normal
-ms.assetid: 0e701643-1f18-4cc3-8595-4fd4b15caf6c
-description: "Exchange 2016 and Exchange 2019 administrators can learn how to deploy hybrid Modern Authentication and Enterprise Mobility + Security features to enable support for Outlook for iOS and Android."

 ---

 # Using hybrid Modern Authentication with Outlook for iOS and Android